-Administrative Procedures •he Committee is a joint standing committee of the Legislature created by Section 11.60, F.S.
+The Administrative Procedures Committee is a joint standing committee of the Legislature created by Joint Rule 4.1.

-It is composed of six members, three from the Senate, appointed by the President of the Senate, and three from Representatives, the House of appointed by the Speaker of the House.
+It is composed of twelve members, six from the Senate, appointed by the President of the Senate, and six from the House of Representatives, appointed by the Speaker of the House.

-The Chair of the Committee is designated by the President of the Senate in even-numbered years and by the Speaker of the House in odd-numbered years.
-The Committee staff is headed by an information regarding rulemaking in the various state agencies as well as summaries of all objections voted by the Committee during the preceding year.
-The Committee voted formal no objections during 2008.
+The Chair of the Committee is designated by the President of the Senate in odd-numbered years and by the Speaker of the House in even-numbered years.
+The Committee staff is headed by a Coordinator, and currently consists of seven attorneys and five administrative support staff.

+The Committee is required to report annually to the Legislature.
+This report is published at the start of the regular session and covers the preceding calendar year.
+It contains statistical information regarding rulemaking in the various state agencies as well as summaries of all objections voted by the Committee during the preceding year.
+The Committee voted no formal objections during 2010.